outoflaksh/Skrate-API/README.md

 ### Documentation:
 #### Meetings API:
-1. `GET \meetings\<meetingID>` Retrieve meeting details from the unique meeting ID as a parameter.
+1. `GET /meetings/<meetingID>` Retrieve meeting details from the unique meeting ID as a parameter.
-2. `GET \meetings\all` Retrieve details of all the meetings in the database.
+2. `GET /meetings/all` Retrieve details of all the meetings in the database.
-3. `POST \meetings\new` Register a new meeting between two users.
+3. `POST /meetings/new` Register a new meeting between two users.
 Request Body:
 **{
 	"uid1" : < User ID of the first user >,